 You should create a working directory for MediaGoblin.
 This document assumes your local git repository will be located at /srv/mediagoblin.example.org/mediagoblin/.
-Substitute your preferred local deployment path as needed.
+Substitute your prefered local deployment path as needed.

-Setting up the working directory requires that we first create the directory with elevated privileges, and then assign ownership of the directory to the unprivileged system account.
+Setting up the working directory requires that we first create the directory with elevated priviledges, and then assign ownership of the directory to the unpriviledged system account.

-To do this, enter the following commands, changing the defaults to suit your particular requirements:
+To do this, enter the following command, changing the defaults to suit your particular requirements.
+On a Debian-based platform you will enter this: